sadensmol/test_faraway/readme.md

 # Application structure

 Application is designed as a single binary with two entry points: server and client (analogy with Geth).
 Both server and client are implemented as separate packages.
+Hence we have a single docker file here.

 ## How to run